-If the test is positive after working at BAYADA, your office will send you to a panel health physician for a follow-up evaluation.
+If the test is positive, BAYADA will send you to a panel health physician for a follow-up evaluation.

-- BAYADA assumes full financial responsibility for any additional testing (including a sputum sample and xray) that is required to confirm a TB diagnosis for our active employees. - BAYADA will pay for any follow-up medical care, including the purchase of medicines prescribed to treat the symptoms and cure the disease for work-related exposure for our active employees.
+- BAYADA assumes full financial responsibility for any additional testing (including a sputum sample and x-ray) that is required to confirm a TB diagnosis for our active employees - BAYADA will pay for any follow-up medical care, including the purchase of medicines prescribed to treat the symptoms and cure the disease for work-related exposure

-...that although a positive skin reaction (hard raised bump) or a positive QFT blood test means that the person has been infected with the TB germ (latent TB), it does not mean that the individual has active TB disease?
-Additional tests are needed to confirm active TB disease
+...although a positive skin reaction (hard raised bump) means that the person has been infected with the TB germ (Latent TB), it does not mean that the individual has active TB disease.
+Additional tests are needed to confirm active TB disease.

-Your client tells you that his daughter, who lives in the home, is in the hospital with TB
+Your client tells you that his daughter who lives in the home is in the hospital with TB?

-What should you do?
-Call your office immediately to report this to your clinical manager.
+Did you correctly answer?
+Call your office immediately to report this to your manager.